 What is dropshipping: Definition

+Dropshipping is a retail fulfillment model where the store doesn’t actually have any products in stock.
+Unlike a traditional retailer, with dropshipping there is no inventory to purchase, no packages to send, no warehouse to maintain.
 Instead, a dropshipper sells products and fulfills orders by buying items from a third party that ships them directly to the customer.
 Shoppers place orders through the dropshipper’s e-commerce website, which are then routed to the third-party manufacturer, distributor or wholesaler who packs and ships.

 In an age when e-commerce has grown more fiercely competitive, dropshipping offers entrepreneurs a tantalizing way to get up and running quickly with less risk and deeply reduced costs, since there’s no investment in inventory.

 Not surprisingly, you’ll find dropshipping spelled several different ways:

 - Drop shipping

 - Drop Shipping

 No matter how you choose to spell it, however, there’s no doubt that dropshipping doesn’t require a brick-and-mortar store or a warehouse, nor does it require a full-time commitment.

 But whether it’s a side hustle or a day job, this fulfillment model can offer retailers the opportunity to build a low-risk, flexible, scalable e-commerce business.